ietf-wg-cellar/matroska-specification/notes.md

 "forced" tracks, the `Matroska Player` **SHOULD** determine the track based upon the language of the forced flag or use the default flag if no track matches the use languages.
-Another track of the same kind without the "forced" flag may be use simultaneously with the "forced" track (like DVD subtitles for example).
+Another track of the same kind without the "forced" flag may be use simultaneously with the "forced" track, like DVD subtitles.

 ## Track Operation